JPPhoto/stretchs_node_stash/readme.md

 - Fixed LoadTextFileToString using cache by default
 - Added RandomSDXLDimensions node
 - Fixed issue with Tracery randomisation
+- Added LookupLoRACollectionTriggers node
+- Removed RandomSDXLDimension and replaced with the base model agnostic RandomAspectRatio node.

 ## License
 This port uses code from the python port of Tracery by Allison Parish and therefore inherits the Apache License 2.0